p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

   idealy, at code typing time with the language server like Metals) and with custom error message

-I hope the notes aboce can serve as a starting point for the discussion.
+I hope the notes above can serve as a starting point for the discussion.

 ## Future plans